farski/awholenother.com/_posts/2021-02-01-too-many-words-on-s3-naming.md

 # => HTTP/1.1 200 OK
 ```

 Well that's interesting.
 And it explains why the `+` is the only otherwise-acceptable URL path character that needs to be escaped.
 S3 is treating it as an encoded space in a path, even though that's non-standard behavior.
-I would recommend **never** doing that, since you don't know when your URLs will pass through a tool that would never expect that and would mangle your URL.
-It _should_ be ok to encode a `+` in a path to `%2B` at any time, but with an S3 HTTP URL that's using a `+` as a space, doing that encoding would break the request.
+I would recommend **never** doing that, since you don't know when your URLs will pass through a tool that wouldn't expect that and might mangle your URL.
+Things _should_ be allowed to encode a `+` in a path to `%2B` at any time without issue, but with an S3 HTTP URL that's using a `+` as a space, doing that encoding would break the request.

 To put it another way: most HTTP servers would (should) treat `/bagel+day` and `/bagel%2Bday` as requests for the same resource (words with a plus in between), and `/bagel%20day` as a different resource (words with a space in between).
 S3 HTTP endpoints, on the other hand, treat `/bagel+day` and `/bagel%20day` as the same (space in between) and `/bagel%2Bday` as different (plus in between).